 The centre of the door is filled with eco-friendly polyurethane foam, which adds further insulation without adding much to the unit's weight.
 Finally, an ABS plastic reinforcing layer goes through the centre, adding strength and security.

 Composite doors have a solid resilience to weathering and will not react to seasonal variations like a single-material door.
 Because of the insulating foam core, composite doors are more thermally resistant than wooden doors.

 The beauty of these doors, on the other hand, cannot be overstated.
 There are many different colours, styles, and materials to choose from.
 You can typically get them in almost any design motif that matches your home's exterior or interior colour scheme.
 You may pick from virtually any color scheme, even those that appear to be made of wood grain but are constructed of metal.

 Homeowners will save money on energy expenditures by installing composite doors, which will result in a cheaper home heating or cooling expense.
 These doors will not warp after installation, and they will keep drafts out of the holes in the door frame since they fit precisely and are insulated considerably better than standard doors.

 Composites acquire their name from the fact that they are made up of several different materials normally starting with a solid timber core, then other materials such as glass reinforced plastic.
-The internal surface may be different to that outside an could be designed to reflect the heat, more of your heat or cold is reflected inside your house and isn't lost to the outside, causing your heating and cooling expenditures to rise.
+The internal surface may be different to that outside an could be designed to reflect the heat, more of your heat or cold is reflected inside your house and isn't lost to the outside, saving heating costs.
 Most doors are guaranteed to endure at least 25 years and must adhere to rigorous building criteria.
 You would expect a typical modern composite door cost to be around £600 to £1200 and are often made to order so lead times can vary.